lowlighter/metrics/README.md

 It will consume an additional GitHub request per event fetched.

+Because of GitHub REST API limitation, the provided token will require full `repo` permissions to access **private** events.
+By default, events that cannot be fetched will be ignored so you can still use this plugin with a public token.

 ##### Setup with GitHub actions

 Add the following to your workflow :
 ```yaml
 - uses: lowlighter/metrics@latest
   with: